 SEO is an industry full of change and progression, but some may not realize just how often things change: organic ranking positions on the search engine results page change everyday.

 Your ability to update, optimize, increase, and protect your rank positions (and subsequently drive traffic and conversions) depends on your ability to know what is changing — and when.

-Daily keyword ranking data in SEO is a near-requirement if you want to stay up-to-speed on insights and strategize accordingly.
+Keyword rank tracking is vital for any SEO program, but daily daily keyword ranking data especially is a near-requirement if you want to stay up-to-speed on insights and strategize accordingly.

 Google isn’t going to slow down, so if you don’t have the right resources you’re going to fall behind.

 Before we begin: There are many rank tracking tools on the market.
 Some rank trackers come in the form of a point solution while others, like Rank Intelligence, are integrated into a complete SEO platform.
 All screenshots used in this article are from Rank Intelligence.

 The Benefits of Daily Ranking Data

 Daily data allows you to see trends in near-real time.
 There’s no waiting to catch up with reality as there is with weekly data.